William Plumer Jacobs: Personal life and death

 Jacobs met Mary Jane Dillard on August 18, 1864, and the pair were engaged January 26, 1865.
 They married on April 20, 1865, in Coldwater, South Carolina.
 They had seven children, five of whom survived to adulthood.
 Their son Thornwell Jacobs was president of Oglethorpe University from 1913 to 1941.
-Jacobs's grandson, William Plumer Jacobs II, was the 12th president of Presbyterian College from 1935 to 1945.
+Jacobs's grandson, William Plumer Jacobs II, was the 12th president of PC from 1935 to 1945.
 Mary died on January 16, 1879, after suffering illnesses periodically for the preceding year.

 Jacobs was an advocate for the temperance movement, and he authored a bill in February 1878 to outlaw the sale or manufacturing of alcohol in Clinton, which passed the legislature and was signed into law.
 He supported Samuel J. Tilden in the 1876 United States presidential election and was a supporter of the Prohibition ticket in a local election in 1878.
 He was awarded the honorary Doctor of Laws degree by Erskine College in 1886 and an honorary Master of Arts degree from the College of Charleston in March 1867.

 Jacobs died of a heart disease around 6:00 a.m. on September 10, 1917, at his home in Clinton.
 He was not sick around the time of his death and had only begun to complain of a headache that morning; he was found unconscious shortly afterward.
-His funeral was scheduled for September 12, with Davison McDowell Douglas, the president of Presbyterian College, leading the service.
+His funeral was scheduled for September 12, with Davison McDowell Douglas, the president of PC, leading the service.